-Getting your pup tested with Embark will arm you with as much information as possible to take the best care of your furry friend.
+Getting your dog tested with Embark will arm you with as much information as possible to take the best care of your furry friend.

-An Embark Dog DNA Test looks at the following health conditions in German Shepherds:
+Embark screens for the following health conditions in German Shepherds:

 Do you own a German Shepherd Dog or do you think your dog might be part German Shepherd?
-Learn more about your dog with Embark’s Dog DNA Tests, the most accurate on the market.
+Learn more about your dog with an Embark dog DNA test, the most accurate on the market.

 German Shepherd Dogs on Embark

 Explore some Embark dogs that share German Shepherd Dog ancestry.